dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnIntegrityMonthlyMonitoringChecksSpec
+## ColumnUniquenessMonthlyMonitoringChecksSpec
-Container of integrity data quality monitoring checks on a column level that are checking at a monthly level.
+Container of uniqueness data quality monitoring checks on a column level that are checking at a monthly level.